 Ina Prade, Forschungsinstitut für Leder und Kunststoffbahnen (FILK) gGmbH, Freiberg/D

-Markus Rimann, Zurich University of Applied Science, Wädenswil/CH
+Markus Rimann, Zurich University of Applied Sciences, Wädenswil/CH

 Heinz Ruffner, Novartis Institutes for BioMedical Research, Basel/CH